JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## Ideology Tests

-The Idology Test is a popular tool assessing political beliefs on a two-dimensional grid, surpassing the traditional left-right spectrum.
+The Idology Test is a tool assessing political beliefs on a two-dimensional grid, surpassing the traditional left-right spectrum.
 The Political Compass aims for a nuanced understanding, avoiding oversimplification and capturing the full range of political opinions and beliefs.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |